Mai Lan: Biography

 Mai Lan was born in Paris in 1982, as the daughter of visual artist Christian Chapiron, better known as Kiki Picasso.
 Born into a family of artists, she became a member of the collective Kourtrajmé 3.

-In 2006, Mai Lan recorded five tracks for the soundtrack of French erotic comedy horror film Sheitan, directed by her brother Kim Chapiron.
+In 2006, Mai Lan recorded five tracks for the soundtrack of French erotic comedy horror film Sheitan, which was directed by her brother, Kim Chapiron.
 She contributed vocals to the tracks "Arrêt De Souffle", "Gentiment Je T'immole", "Serpent" (with Nguyen Lê), "Berceuse" (with Nguyen Lê), and "Découverte Maison" (with Nguyen Lê).

 With her friend Bezem Kassan, Mai Lan created the women's fashion brand BEZEMYMAILAN.

 Solo career

 Debut album

 On 10 September 2012, Mai Lan released her debut album, the eponymous Mai Lan, including songs in both English and French.
 The album was produced by Max Labarthe and released on the independent labels 3ème Bureau / Wagram Music.
 The album spanned two singles, "Easy" and "Les Huîtres".
-The video for the latter was directed by French-Chilean musician, director and actor Adan Jodorowsky, son of renowned filmmaker and author Alejandro Jodorowsky.
+The video for the latter was directed by French-Chilean musician, director, and actor Adan Jodorowsky, son of renowned filmmaker and author Alejandro Jodorowsky.

 As written by Neil C. Yeung: "Her debut self-titled 2012 LP was a genre-smashing exercise in rap, sampling, and pop, echoing CSS, Feist, and Yelle.
 Produced by Max Labarthe, Mai Lan also featured French producers Nikkfurie and Orelsan on the track 'Les Huitres'."